janstaffa/tower/README.md

-# tower
+# Tower
-An 8 bit custom computer.
+A custom 8-bit minicomputer and architecture.